-Since graduate tuition at WSU is considerably less expensive for Washington residents than for out-of-state graduate students, you should establish residency at the beginning for your second year.
-Non-resident waivers are only guaranteed for one (1) year.
-To learn more about establishing residency, please turn to page 31.
+Since graduate tuition at WSU is considerably less expensive for Washington residents than for outof-state graduate students, you should establish residency at the beginning of your second year.
+Nonresident waivers are only guaranteed for one (1) year.
+To learn more about establishing residency, please turn to page 32.